STORY

 This is Mickey from CROWD ROASTER .

-We are currently attending the WORLD OF COFFEE 2024 BUSAN・2024 World Barista Championship, which is being held in Busan, South Korea from May 1st, 2024.
+I am currently attending the WORLD OF COFFEE 2024 BUSAN 2024 World Barista Championship, which is being held in Busan, South Korea from May 1st, 2024.

-This event brings together coffee professionals, and we report from the third day here.
+This event brings together coffee professionals, and we will be reporting from the event's third day.

-Barista Ishitani advances to the finals with a spectacular performance
+Barista Ishitani advances to the finals with a stunning performance

-The espresso is a blend of 16g Geisha and 2g Caturra , giving it a flavor reminiscent of pineapple, orange and guava.
+The espresso is a blend of 16g Geisha and 2g of Caturra, giving it a flavor reminiscent of pineapple, orange, and guava.

-The milk beverage uses a blend of rice milk and lactose-free milk, based on 17g of Caturra and 2g Geisha , and is perfectly balanced with espresso to bring out flavors of yellow peach, mango, and caramel.
+The milk beverage is based on 17g of Caturra and 2g Geisha , and uses a blend of rice milk and lactose-free milk, which is perfectly balanced with espresso to bring out flavors of yellow peach, mango, and caramel.

 The signature drink is inspired by the Negroni.

-We combined rose, pine needles, and juniper berry infusion to resemble gin, fermented pineapple and brown sugar to recreate Campari, and Geisha coffee and vanilla bean sous vide instead of vermouth to create a drink with flavors of sage, white peach, blood orange, plum, and caramel.
+The drink combines rose, pine needles, and juniper berry infusion reminiscent of gin, fermented pineapple and brown sugar to recreate Campari, and Geisha coffee and vanilla bean sous vide instead of vermouth to create a drink with flavors of sage, white peach, blood orange, plum, and caramel.

-It was a calm performance and a presentation that fully conveyed the Ishitani barista spirit.
+His performance was calm and poised, and it was a presentation that fully captured the essence of barista Ishitani.

-Many Japanese fans and people involved in the event were in the audience, cheering them on.
+Many Japanese fans and people involved in the event were gathered in the audience, cheering them on.

 The final will be contested by six competitors from Australia, Indonesia, the Netherlands, South Korea, New Zealand and Japan.